-That’s why Regeneron and Sanofi Genzyme commissioned the Atopic Dermatitis Global Adolescent & Pediatric Survey, or AD-GAP.
-A unique global study across 13 countries designed to explore the complete impact of AD on the lives of kids and teens.
+That’s why Regeneron and Sanofi Genzyme commissioned the Atopic Dermatitis Global Adolescent & Pediatric Survey, or AD-GAP, a global qualitative and quantitative survey across 13 countries designed to explore the full impact of AD on the lives of kids and teens.

 13 Countries.
 3 Groups.
 1 Survey.